ernestojpg/load-test-server/README.md

   `<minLength>` is optional, and it defaults to 0.

-Example Request, asking for a compressed response with a length between 2000 and 5000 random characters, and with a delay of maximum 5000ms:
+Example request, asking for a compressed response with a length between 2000 and 5000 random characters, and with a delay of maximum 5000ms:
 ```
 curl http://localhost:8080/data -v \